Cordillera del Cóndor: El Cóndor National Park (Ecuador, Peru)

 Cordillera del Cóndor

 The Cordillera del Cóndor (Condor mountain range) is a mountain range in the eastern Andes that is shared by and part of the international border between Ecuador and Peru.
-The range extends approximately 150 km (93 mi) north to south and its maximum elevation reaches approximately 2,900 m (9,500 ft).
+The range extends approximately 150 km (93 mi) from north to south, and its maximum elevation reaches about 2,900 m (9,500 ft).
 The Santiago and Cenepa rivers flow along its eastern slopes on the Peruvian side.

-The Cordillera del Condor is the ancestral home of the Shuar people, the legendary tribe of the Amazon, who were never conquered by the Spanish.
+The Cordillera del Condor is the ancestral home of the Shuar people, the legendary tribe of the Amazon, which the Spanish never conquered.
 The Shuar people still maintain many aspects of their traditional life, language and culture among the forests and waters of the Condor range.

 The Cordillera del Condor is an area of great interest to biology, possibly having the richest flora in any area of the same size on the South American continent.
-The range hosts one of the highest concentrations of vascular plant species not yet known to science.
-The area is part of the Eastern Cordillera Real montane forests ecoregion.
+In addition, the range hosts one of the highest concentrations of vascular plant species not yet known to science.
+The area is part of the Eastern Cordillera Real Montane forests ecoregion.

 El Cóndor National Park

-The park falls into the Zamora Chinchipe (Peru) and Morona Santiago (Ecuador) provinces and is commonly viewed as being a national treasure for both Peruvians and Ecuadorians.
+The park falls into the Zamora Chinchipe (Peru) and Morona Santiago (Ecuador) provinces and is commonly viewed as a national treasure for Peruvians and Ecuadorians.

-It was established by both governments who decided that it would be beneficial to create a protected area here instead of continuing to argue over which country the area should belong to.
+It was established by both governments, who decided that creating a protected area here would be beneficial instead of continuing to argue over which country the area should belong to.

-Recognizing the biological significance of the region and the potential of applying the parks for peace concept to foster further transboundary cooperation, the agreement of 1998 stated the need of establishing Adjacent Zones of Ecological Protection on both sides of the international border.
+Recognizing the biological significance of the region and the potential of applying the parks for peace concept to foster further transboundary cooperation, the agreement of 1998 stated the need to establish Adjacent Zones of Ecological Protection on both sides of the international border.

-The area contains dense cloud forests, with exceptionally rich biodiversity including several endemic species.
-The remoteness and, particularly from the Peruvian side, inaccessibility means that species under threat in other areas of the Amazon are still plentiful here.
+The area contains dense cloud forests with vibrant biodiversity, including several endemic species.
+However, the remoteness and, particularly from the Peruvian side, inaccessibility means that species under threat in other areas of the Amazon are still plentiful here.

-The birds, Orange-throated Tanager (Wetmorethraupis sterrhopteron) and Traylor’s forest falcon (Micrastur buckleyi) are not only endangered but also endemic.
+The birds Orange-throated Tanager (Wetmorethraupis sterrhopteron) and Traylor's forest falcon (Micrastur buckleyi) are endangered and endemic.